datalab-industries/csd-optimade/README.md

 local copy of the CSD database in chunks of size `--chunk-size` until the target `--num-structures` has been reached (defaults to the entire CSD).
-Each batch will be written to an [OPTIMADE JSONLines file](https://github.com/Materials-Consortia/OPTIMADE/pull/531), and combined into a single JSONLines on completion, with name `<--run-name>-optimade.jsonl`.
+Each batch will be written to an [OPTIMADE JSONLines file](https://github.com/Materials-Consortia/OPTIMADE/pull/531), and combined into a single JSONLines file (~ 5.5 GB for the entire CSD, or 2 GB compressed) on completion, with name `<--run-name>-optimade.jsonl`.

+Depending on parallelisation, this process should take a few minutes to ingest the entire CSD on consumer hardware (around 10 minutes with 8 processes on an AMD Ryzen 7 PRO 7840U mobile processor, requiring around 3 GB of RAM per process with the default chunk size of 100k).

 ### Creating an OPTIMADE API

-The `csd-serve` entrypoint provides a thin wrapper around the [`optimade-maker`](https://github.com/materialscloud-org/optimade-maker/) tool, and bundles the simple configuration required to launch a local OPTIMADE API.
+The `csd-serve` entrypoint provides a thin wrapper around the [`optimade-maker`](https://github.com/materialscloud-org/optimade-maker/) tool, and bundles the simple configuration required to launch a local OPTIMADE API with a simple in-memory database.
 Just provide the path to your combined OPTIMADE JSONLines file:

 ```shell